FOSSEE/learn_django/tutorial_1_intro/slide_1.md

 In this tutorial, we will learn about;
   - What is a web application
   - What is a web framework
-  - Why to use Django
+  - Why use Django
-  - What is virtual
+  - What is virtual environment
   - Django installation

 Slide 3 [00:15 | 00:53]